-Peggy Choy grew up the multicultural haven of Hawaii.
+Peggy Choy grew up in the multicultural haven of Hawaii.
 But it was in Wisconsin where her identity as an Asian American first took expression through dance.

 “It was here in Madison that I created my first Asian American dance,” recalls Choy, an assistant professor of dance at the University of Wisconsin.
 “It was called Picture Bride.
 So it was inspired by the Korean women that came to Hawaii as picture brides to marry Korean plantation workers.”